olavpo/dhis2-metadata-dependency-export/README.md

 ## To-do
-* Support for tracker metadata packages
+* Testing of multi-stage tracker metadata packages
+* Improve naming of properties in the configuration